Google Pixel 9 Pro and 9 Pro XL review: Changing of the guard

 (Image credit: Nicholas Sutrich / Android Central)

-If you're looking for an even better display and crazy fast charging speeds, the OnePlus 12 does it all while costing even less than a Pixel 9 Pro.
+If you're looking for an even better display and crazy fast charging speeds, the OnePlus 13 does it all while being less expensive than a Pixel 9 Pro.
 OnePlus only offers four years of software and OS updates, but you may not plan to hold on to your phone for more than that, so it's probably an OK trade-off.
-There's also the fact that the OnePlus 13 and Galaxy S25 are probably just a few months away.

 Google Pixel 9 Pro: Should you buy it?